 SDV has 25 years of experience in the insurance industry.
-Its singular focus on insurance coverage law and unwavering commitment to policyholders of all types have made it a leader in insurance litigation and risk management strategy.
+Our insurance recovery attorneys focus on insurance coverage law and unwavering commitment to policyholders of all types, which have made us a leader in insurance litigation and risk management strategy.

 There are many ways an insurance policy can affect the everyday life of both the individual property owner and companies alike.
 SDV uses its collective expertise and experience, developed over decades of work on insurance coverage matters, to help clients maximize the value of their insurance products.
 Our primary strategy is to advise clients before a loss by carefully vetting insurance policies and recommending